 Because postnuptial agreements make a potential divorce proceeding much simpler, quicker, and less expensive, courts in Forsyth County generally make a point of enforcing them so long as they are fair and equitable.
 Therefore, when a marriage dissolves into a divorce and there is a postnuptial agreement in play, courts will look to various factors to ensure the agreement’s validity.

 Specifically, the court would consider whether the agreement was the result of fraud, duress, mistake, or another form of misrepresentation, whether the agreement is unconscionable, and whether circumstances have changed so much that the postnuptial agreement has become unfair.
 If none of these problems are apparent, the court is likely to enforce the postnuptial agreement to expedite the divorce process.
-A seasoned Forsyth County postnuptial agreements lawyer could go into further detail about what makes for a valid agreement.
+A seasoned Forsyth County lawyer could go into further detail about what makes for a valid post-marital agreement.

-With the insight and assistance of a Forsyth County postnuptial agreements lawyer, you too could benefit from the certainty that a postnup may bring to your marriage and rest assured that the agreement will likely be enforced by a court in the future, should it ever become necessary.
+With the insight and assistance of a Forsyth County postnuptial agreements lawyer, you too could benefit from the certainty that a postnup may bring to your marriage and rest assured that the contract will likely be enforced by a court in the future, should it ever become necessary.
 To learn more or to schedule an initial meeting with our intake team, call today.

 Atlanta Divorce Law Group